 - Fat: 3 grams

 - Fiber: 0 grams

-Summary One serving of buttermilk is a good source of several nutrients, including protein, calcium, and vitamin D (if fortified).
+One serving of buttermilk is a good source of several nutrients, including protein, calcium, and riboflavin.

-Buttermilk may offer several health benefits, including for your bones, blood pressure levels, and oral health.
+Buttermilk may offer several health benefits, including improved blood pressure and bone and oral health.

 May be easier to digest than other dairy products